rust-stuco/lectures/week8/ownership_p2.md

 # Example: Immutable References

-When we take a reference to `v`, we
+When we take a reference to `v`, we:

 - Give `x` R, O due to variable declaration
 - ?